perfsonar/docs/install_config_first_time.rst

     .. image:: images/install_config_first_time-first-login-finished.png

-.. seealso:: For more information on adding and managing users see :doc:`manage_users`
+.. seealso:: If you had your host set up already, you need to create a web interface admin user and consider disabling ssh access.
+For more information on adding and managing users see :doc:`manage_users`

 Accessing the Web Interface
 ===========================